Research Project

 Innovations for climate adaptation

 Climate change adaptation is an unprecedented challenge for mana whenua and local authorities.
 Many feel uncertain and unsupported because there is little guidance as to the range of management and governance changes that will be needed.
 In spite of this, some are “just doing it”, experimenting and innovating for more just and robust adaptation decision-making.
-This project is learning from these innovators.
+This project spent time learning from these innovators.

 • Changes to organisational arrangements within organisations